Hours: Tuesday: 10 am- 5 pm ; Wednesday- Saturday, 10 am–4 pm

 Visitor Services Associate

 Carmel (Candy) Stephens was born in Miles City, Montana in 1947.
 She graduated from Central Catholic High School, in Great Falls, Montana.
 She has worked at several different retail jobs over the years, and became a Realtor Broker in 1990 which she enjoyed for 21 years.
-After retirement she became active with a couple of different volunteer organizations, including the Kalispell Elks Lodge, where she also volunteers for Military Veterans Memorials and Glacier Art Museum.
+After retirement she became active with different volunteer organizations, including the Kalispell Elks Lodge, where she also volunteers for Military Veterans Memorials and Glacier Art Museum.
 In the summer of 2022, she was asked if she would like to work part time for Glacier Art Museum, and she jumped at the opportunity.
-She has three children and six grandchildren.
+She has three children and six grandchildren

 candyheadshot